 Lasting two full decades, the Patrick Marleau era in San Jose has come to an end.

 The 37-year-old winger, drafted by the Sharks with the second overall pick in 1997, signed a three-year deal worth $18.75 million with the Toronto Maple Leafs on Sunday, concluding his storied run in the Bay Area.
+According to multiple reports, the deal has a full no-movement clause.

 It's believed that the Sharks' offer was not equal to what the Leafs were offering.